On Averaging and Extrapolation for Gradient Descent: Numerical Extensions

 For $c\leq \cCrit$, we have shown in \cref{Thm:MainExtrapThm} that there exists a one-dimensional function that attains our worst-case performance.
 Similarly, regarding averaging, in \cref{SubSect:AvgTheory}, we showed that one-dimensional functions were sufficient to describe the worst-case behavior of any averaging scheme $\sigma$.
 A natural question to ask in light of this is whether the same is true for simple extrapolation, that is, whether one-dimensional functions are sufficient for attaining the worst-case behavior for all simple extrapolations.
 To answer this, we can modify our original SDP \eqref{Eqn:primal} by adding an additional constraint that $G = ww^T$ for some vector $w \in \R^{N+2}$.
 This yields the problem

 Due to the rank-one constraint, this problem becomes nonconvex, so we must now perform global rather than local optimization.
 However, for small $N$, this is still computationally feasible.
-In \cref{Fig:primal1DData}, we plot our results for various $N$ with $h=1$.
+In \cref{Fig:primal1DData}, we plot our results for $N=7$ with $h=1$.
 For $c < \cCrit$, we already know the worst-case function is $\phi_{L,\eta}$ from \cref{Thm:MainExtrapThm}. \cref{Fig:primal1DData} shows that for $c>\cCrit$, the worst-case performance, in general, deviates from the worst-case performance on one-dimensional objectives.
-As a result, our theory in \cref{Thm:MainExtrapThm,Prop:cHat} appears to capture the full range of extrapolations characterized by one-dimensional worst-case problem instances.
 Hence, characterizing the optimal factor $c_{\text{opt}}$ and measuring the (small) gap between it and $\cCrit$ will fundamentally require the design of worst-case problem instances beyond Huber functions and quadratics.

 The dimension of problems required can be predicted by examining the rank of optimal primal solutions $G$ of~\eqref{Eqn:primal}.
 To see this, recall that the columns of the Cholesky decomposition, $G = H^T H$, gives the gradient vectors seen in that worst-case problem instance.
 Numerically, even for large $c$, we find the optimal $G$ is rank two, indicating the worst-case problem instances for $c>\cCrit$ only require one additional dimension.
+We show an example of one such worst-case function in \cref{Fig:Function2D}.